Sravya-T01/movie-recommendation/1. API/API_README.md

 ```
 **Note**

-Note: The following intermediate files are not included in the repository because they are used only during the data processing and cleaning stages:
+The following intermediate files are not included in the repository because they are used only during the data processing and cleaning stages:

 `Movies.csv`: Raw movie data from the API.